ELCA candidates at non-ELCA seminaries

 Financial Aid is available for qualified individuals based on degree program at Luther and student status at their home seminary.
 For more information about financial aid, including scholarship, grant and loan application requirements contact the Financial Aid Office.

 It is the responsibility of the candidate to maintain ongoing contact with Luther, initiating contact with appropriate faculty and staff to fulfill the candidacy requirements.

 Affiliation and admission to the seminary is based on the admission requirements for the particular degree programs of the seminary.
 Your affiliation requires continued good academic standing at your primary seminary and continued progress with ELCA candidacy.
-The ELCA has set an affiliation fee of $1,000 that is to be paid to the ELCA seminary at the time of affiliation.
+The ELCA sets the affiliation fee, which is paid to Luther Seminary at the time of affiliation.
 Other tuition and fees are outlined in the Luther Seminary catalog and are applied after the candidate is enrolled at Luther.